 The Tylans alternated between privilege and oppression under Fulkreykk.
 It seemed that every Forarr of Fulkreykk had their own idea of what to do with the Tylans, from spreading their religion and letting them colonize other worlds, to suppressing their religion and limiting the number of children that Tylan families can have.

 Eventually, there came one Forarr, Augast Voss, who was oppressive enough that the Tylan priesthood declared a holy revolution against Fulkreykk.
 This resulted in the establishment of the Tylan Theocracy.

 Contact with Early Earth

-The Tylans maintained an observation post in geostationary orbit of Earth, hovering above Europe, in order to study the less technologically-advanced human race.
+The Tylans maintained an observation post in distant orbit above Earth, in order to study the less technologically-advanced human race.
 However, due to a flaw in the construction of the station, the psychic energy of the Tylans leaked out and influenced the local languages of Earth with small bits of Tylan vocabulary.

 The Tylan Theocracy

 The Tylan Theocracy, just after its inception, was nothing like what it would later become.
 The early Theocracy championed civil rights, protected species and religious minorities, and had a functioning representative democracy.

 |Hem Vargetan, Mus Tvashol (Tylan)